sinterwong/ai-core/README.md

 *   **Multiple Inference Engines:** Supports ONNX Runtime, NCNN, and TensorRT.
 *   **Modular Design:** Easily extend the library by adding new algorithms and pre/post-processing modules.
-*   **Configuration-based:** Easily use JSON files to define and configure your AI algorithms.

 ## Core Components